-Florida State was selected for the top award in international education and study abroad programming by the Association for Public and Land Grant Universities
+Florida State was selected for the top award in international education and study abroad programming by the Association for Public and Land Grant Universities.

-The Princeton Review named FSU the No. 11 Best Value College for 2021.
-The university was also ranked No. 11 for Making an Impact, No. 14 for Best Schools for Internships, and No. 15 on the Best Alumni Networks list.
+U.S. News & World Report named FSU the No. 21 Best Value College for 2023.
+The university was also ranked No. 15 for "Best Schools for Internships" for 2023 according to The Princeton Review.

-For the fifth consecutive year, FSU was recognized as a Diversity Champion by INSIGHT Into Diversity magazine.
-Fifteen total colleges and universities nationwide earned the honor in 2020.
+For the seventh consecutive year, FSU was recognized as a Diversity Champion by INSIGHT Into Diversity magazine.
+Sixteen total colleges and universities nationwide earned the honor in 2022.

-Military Times ranked Florida State No. 30 in the "Best Colleges for Vets" 2020 rankings.
+Military Times ranked Florida State No. 30 in the "Best National Universities for Veterans" 2022 rankings.

-FSU Panama City offers competitive degree programs (18 undergraduate and nine graduate programs) with small class sizes and personalized attention.
+FSU Panama City offers competitive degree programs (21 undergraduate and nine graduate programs) with small class sizes and personalized attention.